MaoZiming/papers/3-storage-systems/36-nfs.md

     - ![nfs](images/36-nfs/nfs.png)
 - ![arch](images/36-nfs/distributed-file-system-arch.png)

+## Others

+* Portable to other OS and machine architecture
+* Implemented on top of RPC.
+* the `mount` command was modified to take additional arguments including a filesystem type and options string.

 ## Goals
 1. **Crash recovery** (main goal): recover easily from server crashes
 2. Transparency and UNIX semantics: access remote files as local